Connect with others who understand.

 Written by Max Mugambi

-Asteatotic eczema is a type of pruritic (itchy) eczema characterized by dry, cracked, scaling, and often inflamed skin.
-It is also known as xerotic (dry) eczema or eczema craquelé, in reference to its cracked appearance.
+Asteatotic eczema is a type of itchy eczema characterized by dry, cracked, scaling, and often inflamed skin.
+It is also known as dry eczema or eczema craquelé, in reference to its cracked appearance.

-Asteatotic eczema often presents with dry, flaky, discolored patches on the lower legs, although it can occur on any area of the skin.
-The patches are commonly reddish on lighter skin and can appear dark, ashen, or gray on darker skin.
-Asteatotic eczema is most commonly seen in adults in their 60s, but younger people in their 20s can also be affected.
+Asteatotic eczema often shows up as dry, flaky, discolored patches on the lower legs, although it can occur on any area of the skin.
+On lighter skin, these patches tend to look reddish, while on darker skin, they may appear dark, ashen, or gray.
+Asteatotic eczema is most common in adults older than 60, but younger people can also have it.

-Asteatotic eczema has a variety of treatment options and can often be prevented and controlled with at-home management.
-It can take time to find the right combination of treatments for your particular needs, so be sure to speak with your doctor about your options.
+Asteatotic eczema can often be prevented and controlled with at-home management.
+It can take time to find the right combination of treatments, so be sure to speak with your doctor about your options.

 What Causes Asteatotic Eczema?

-Asteatotic eczema is mainly caused by excessive loss of moisture from the surface layer of the skin.
-This water loss occurs when the skin barrier is damaged by environmental factors, such as low humidity or excessive water exposure — including from bathing, especially with harsh soaps and detergents containing irritating chemicals.
+Asteatotic eczema is primarily caused by excessive moisture loss from the outer layer of the skin.
+This water loss occurs when the skin barrier is damaged by environmental factors, such as low humidity or excessive water exposure — such as bathing with harsh soaps and detergents.

-Most people develop asteatotic eczema symptoms during the winter when the air is dry and indoor heating is commonplace.
-Both of these factors, as well as drastic changes in temperature, contribute to dry skin and the associated “winter itch.”
+Most people develop asteatotic eczema symptoms during the winter when the air is dry and indoor heating is common.
+Both of these factors, as well as drastic changes in temperature, contribute to dry skin and “winter itch.”

 Some medications, such as diuretics, retinoids, and protein kinase inhibitors, can also reduce the skin’s moisture content and worsen dryness.